 - Find Your Processor

 In credit card processing, many different companies may be referred to as simply “processors” but for the purposes of chargebacks, their roles are distinct.
 There are “acquirers” that handle the transaction on the back end, and “independent sales organizations” (ISOs) that act as your day to day contact for processing.
-ISOs “resell” acquirers’ processing services, so if you work with an ISO, there’s a backend acquirer even if you don’t know which acquirer it is.
-If you work directly with an acquirer, you won’t have a separate ISO.
+ISOs “resell” acquirers’ processing services.
+That means that if you work with an ISO, there’s a backend acquirer even if you don’t know which acquirer it is.
+If you work directly with an acquirer, you won’t work with a separate ISO.

 Some acquirers offer portals where businesses can log in to check the status of chargebacks and get more information.
 An ISO will typically not be involved with that portal, so you would work with the acquirer to set it up.

 CardFellow works with acquirers and ISOs.
 If you sign up with TSYS through CardFellow, for example, they will be your only “processor,” as they are the acquirer.
 If you sign up with an ISO, you’ll work with that ISO primarily, but may occasionally work with the acquirer if you want access to the acquirer’s business portal for chargeback tracking.